How to Screen Record on Mac Without a Watermark: 5 Genuinely Free Apps Compared (2026)

 • Minimal UI; the record-to-save path is short enough that you won't get lost

-• Optional Pro plan ($9/month, first month free, no credit card to start) unlocks AI meeting notes and Notion sync
+• Optional Pro plan ($9/month, first month free, no card on file) unlocks AI meeting notes and Notion sync

 Heads up

-Pick this if: you're shipping tutorial videos to clients, recording web meetings on the fly, or you've already burned an afternoon on BlackHole setup.
+Pick this if: you're shipping tutorial videos to clients, recording web meetings on the fly, or you've already burned an afternoon on BlackHole setup and would rather not do that again.

 2. OBS Studio — power users who also need to stream